aisingapore/PeekingDuck/docs/source/getting_started/02_configure_pkdk.md

       - output.screen
     ```

-  - If you have a webcam, you should see the demo running live:
+  - Now run PeekingDuck with `peekingduck run`.
+If you have a webcam, you should see the demo running live:

     <img src="https://raw.githubusercontent.com/aimakerspace/PeekingDuck/dev/images/readme/posenet_demo.gif" width="50%">